elarreglador/ZBDongle-E/README.md

 # ZBDongle-E
-Thread firmware setup in a ZBDongle-E
+Thread multipan firmware setup in a ZBDongle-E

 <table>
   <tr>